 Oil firm BJ Services files for Chapter 11 bankruptcy

-July 19 (Reuters) - Oilfield services firm BJ Services filed for Chapter 11 bankruptcy protection early on Monday after facing reduced demand due to COVID-19 pandemic.
+July 20 (Reuters) - Oilfield services firm BJ Services filed for Chapter 11 bankruptcy protection early on Monday, following a severe cut in demand and cash crunch due to the coronavirus pandemic.

-BJ Services, which offers hydraulic fracturing of shale wells, said that the company is in discussions with bidders regarding sale of both cementing business and portions of the fracturing business.
+The company, which offers hydraulic fracturing of shale wells, said it was in discussions with bidders for sale of its cementing business and portions of its fracking operations.

+"Severe downturn in activity and subsequent lack of liquidity resulted in an unmanageable capital structure", Chief Executive Officer Warren Zemlak said, and added BJ Services was working with its lenders to get liquidity to fund the sale.

+The fracking company, which filed for Chapter 11 in the bankruptcy court in Southern District of Texas, listed assets and liabilities in the range of $500 million to $1 billion.

 ((Rebekah.Mathew@thomsonreuters.com; +918067493450;))